Scientific literature: Types of scientific publications

 Literature may also be published in areas considered to be "grey", as they are published outside of traditional channels.
 This material is customarily not indexed by major databases and can include manuals, theses and dissertations, or newsletters and bulletins.

 The significance of different types of the scientific publications can vary between disciplines and change over time.
 According to James G. Speight and Russell Foote, peer-reviewed journals are the most prominent and prestigious form of publication.
 University presses are more prestigious than commercial press publication.
 The status of working papers and conference proceedings depends on the discipline; they are typically more important in the applied sciences.
 The value of publication as a preprint or scientific report on the web has in the past been low, but in some subjects, such as mathematics or high energy physics, it is now an accepted alternative.

 Scientific papers and articles

-Scientific papers have been categorised into ten types.
+Scientific papers have been categorized into ten types.
 Eight of these carry specific objectives, while the other two can vary depending on the style and the intended goal.

 Papers that carry specific objectives are: